 By: Anya Alvarez

-twoday magazine wants to know: What are you willing to give up to de-clutter your life?
+twoday magazine wants to know: Do you choose to be happy or is it easy for some and hard for others?
 Share with us on our Facebook page.